Winter of Discontent: Lorry drivers' strike

 With the government now having no way of enforcing its pay policy, unions which had not yet put in pay claims began to increase their aim.
 Lorry drivers, represented by the TGWU, had demanded rises of up to 40 per cent on 18 December; years of expansion in the industry had left employers short of drivers, and those drivers who had jobs often worked 70–80 hours a week for minimal pay.
-The Road Haulage Association (RHA), the industry trade group, had initially told Secretary of State for Transport William Rodgers, a member of the Labour Party's right wing who had become sceptical of the public's appetite for the completion of the party's socialist programme, that it would stay within the 5 per cent ceiling but as 1979 began, the RHA, whom Rodgers saw as disorganised and easily intimidated by the TGWU, suddenly increased its offer to 13 per cent, in hopes of settling before strikes became widespread.
+The Road Haulage Association (RHA), the industry trade group, had initially told Transport Secretary William Rodgers, a member of the Labour Party's right wing who had become sceptical of the public's appetite for the completion of the party's socialist programme, that it would stay within the 5 per cent ceiling but as 1979 began, the RHA, whom Rodgers saw as disorganised and easily intimidated by the TGWU, suddenly increased its offer to 13 per cent, in hopes of settling before strikes became widespread.

 The offer had the opposite effect.
 Drivers, emboldened by memories of a strike the previous winter by South Wales hauliers that won participants a 20 per cent rise, decided they could do better by walking out.
 The union's national leadership was, as they had anticipated in their September dinner with Callaghan, doubtful they could restrain the local leaders.
 On 2 January Rodgers warned the Cabinet that a national road-haulage strike was about to happen, but cautioned against pressuring the RHA to improve their offer even more.

 The next day an unofficial strike of all TGWU lorry drivers began.
 With petrol distribution held up, petrol stations closed across the country.
 The strikers also picketed the main ports.
 The strikes were made official on 11 January by the TGWU and 12 January by the United Road Transport Union.
 With 80 per cent of the nation's goods transported by road, and roads still not completely cleared from the earlier storm, essential supplies were put in danger as striking drivers picketed those firms that continued to work.
 While the oil tanker drivers were working, the main refineries were also targeted and the tanker drivers let the strikers know where they were going, allowing for flying pickets to turn them back at their destination.
 More than a million UK workers were laid off temporarily during the disputes.